-The care you provide your hibiscus will vary depending on whether it is a hardy or tropical variety and whether it is grown indoors or out.
+The care you provide your hibiscus will vary depending on whether it is a hardy or tropical variety and whether it is grown indoors or outdoors.

 You can grow most species of hibiscus without worrying about them getting out of control.
 However, rose of Sharon (Hibiscus syriacus) is classified as an invasive species in much of eastern North America.

 Hibiscus love bright conditions.
 In northern climes, full sun is often best, but in the intense, dry heat of the south, filtered sunlight is better.
-If you find that your plant isn't producing many blooms, you can then try moving it to a sunnier spot.
+If you find that your plant isn't producing many blooms, move the plant to a sunnier location.

-Indoor tropical hibiscus will need a bright spot near a sunny window but out of strong sunlight.
-If you are transferring them outdoors when the warmer weather arrives, gradually acclimate them to the brighter conditions.
+Indoor tropical hibiscus will need a bright spot near a sunny window but keep it away from strong, direct sunlight.
+If you are transferring your plants outdoors when the warmer weather arrives, gradually acclimate them to the brighter conditions.

 All hibiscus do best in well-drained, fertile, moist, loamy soil.
 The hardy varieties are wetland natives and are a good choice for sites that are too wet for other plants.

-Most prefer a slightly acidic soil pH, but the rose of Sharon is tolerant of alkaline conditions.
-The color of hibiscus flowers can be affected by the acidity level.
+Most hibiscus prefer a slightly acidic soil pH, but the rose of Sharon is tolerant of alkaline conditions.
+The color of hibiscus flowers can be affected by the soil acidity level.

-Mulching around the plant base can help with moisture retention if you are experiencing dry weather.
-If you have nutrient-poor soil, amending with organic matter will be beneficial.
+Mulching around the plant base can help with moisture retention if your location is experiencing dry conditions.
+For nutrient-poor soil, amending with organic matter will be beneficial.

 All hibiscus are thirsty plants that need to be kept moist.
-Indoor tropical hibiscus benefit from regular watering from spring to early autumn while the plant is growing.
-Significantly reduce watering outside this period.
-Ensure the top inch or so of potting mix dries out fully before watering—saturated soil is also problematic.
-Decent drainage holes in any pots are also vital.
+Indoor tropical hibiscus benefit from regular watering from spring to early autumn during the growing season.
+Significantly reduce watering during dormant periods.
+For container-grown plants, ensure the top inch or so of potting mix dries out fully before watering—saturated soil is also problematic, and make sure containers have adequate drainage holes.

-Depending on the conditions, you may need to water your hibiscus daily to help it produce many impressive blooms.
+Depending on the conditions, you might need to water your hibiscus daily to help it produce an abundance of blooms.

-If your hardy hibiscus are not planted beside a pond or in another wet area, they should also receive regular watering.
+If your hardy hibiscus are not planted near a pond or in another wet area, water them on a regular basis to keep them moist.

 Temperature and Humidity

 Rose of Sharon and hardy hibiscus can grow in cool, temperate climates.
-They thrive in temperatures from 60 to 90 degrees Fahrenheit but can handle temperatures as low as 20 degrees.
-When temperatures drop below 30 degrees Fahrenheit and frost is a risk, bring them indoors.
-Just be mindful of their higher humidity requirements—this is why bathrooms are a good location for these plants.
+They thrive in temperatures from 60 to 90 degrees Fahrenheit but can handle temperatures as low as 20 degrees Fahrenheit.
+When temperatures drop below 30 degrees Fahrenheit and frost is a risk, bring container-grown plants indoors.
+However, be mindful of their higher humidity requirements—which is why bathrooms are a good location for these plants.

-Temperatures below 50 degrees Fahrenheit can kill off tropical varieties, so they are best housed in humid locations indoors in regions where this is likely.
+Temperatures below 50 degrees Fahrenheit can kill tropical varieties, so they are best housed in humid locations indoors in regions where this is likely to occur.

-To encourage abundant, healthy blooms with good color, feed a high potassium and nitrogen fertilizer.
-Fish emulsion or seaweed extract are common organic additions.
+To encourage abundant, healthy blooms with good color, feed plants with a high potassium and high nitrogen fertilizer.
+Fish emulsion and seaweed extract are organic fertilizers.
 Feed a half-strength solution just before the start of the bloom period and continue at least once every few weeks until the end of flowering.